 This 70-page list includes ship design plans recently acquired from the Maritime Administration, U.S. Department of Transportation.
 Fifty-five vessel designs are represented, including plans for World War II Liberty and Victory ships, cargo vessels, passenger ships, tankers, container ships, and other designs from the 1950s and 1960s.
 The collection also includes 60 sheets of design plans for the famous superliner SS United States.

 The prices are:

-Foreign orders may obtain airmail by adding an additional US $5.00.
+Foreign orders are sent by First-Class International mail for a US $12 shipping fee, and may require additional customs duties, which would be an additional US $25.00.
 Please indicate which catalog(s) you wish to receive and enclose a check or money order payable to the Smithsonian Institution for the total amount.
 Do not send cash.
 We cannot accept credit card orders.
 All foreign orders should be paid by check, in U.S. funds, payable on a New York bank.

 All orders are handled by mail.
 Please send your order to:

 To e-mail the Smithsonian ship plans service, please use this contact form.
 Please use this contact form for questions about our catalogs and collection of ship plans.

 We raised the prices for copies of our drawings in December 2004; if you have a catalog older than that and don’t want the newer, expanded one, please write for the newer price(s) before sending a check..